Lab 005: Expanding and Managing Disk Storage

 sudo mkdir -p /mnt/datacenter-disk

-sudo mount /dev/sdc $MOUNTPOINT
+sudo mount /dev/sdc /mnt/datacenter-disk

 df -h